cloeper/react-slots/Readme.md

 }
 ```

-OMG so easy.
+OMG such easy.
 Now you can essentially 'reach into the guts' of a component and
 modify what you need to in any way you need to.

 NOTE: You don't have to use _every_ slot defined.
 You can use only the ones